4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 Maria designed an experiment where some individuals tasted lemonades from four different cups and attempted to identify which cup contained homemade lemonade.
 Each subject was given three cups that contained bittled lemonade and one cup that contained homemade lemonade (the order was randomized).
 She wanted to test if the subjects could do better than simply guessing when identifying the homemade lemonade.

-Her null hypothesis Ho : p = 0.30
+Her null hypothesis $Ho$ : $p = 0.30$

-Her alternative hypothesis Ha : p > 0.30
+Her alternative hypothesis $Ha$ : $p > 0.30$

 *p is the likelihood of individuals to identify the homemade lemonade*

 The experiment showed that 18 of the 50 individuals correctly identified the homemade lemonade.
-Maria calculated that the statistic p = 18/50 = 0.3 had an associated p-value of approximately 0.061.
+Maria calculated that the statistic $p = 18/50 = 0.3$ had an associated p-value of approximately $0.061$.

-Using a significance level of α = 0.05 what conclusions can we get?
+Using a significance level of $α = 0.05$ what conclusions can we get?

 * Since the p-value is greater than the significance level, we should reject the null hypothesis Ho.
 * We don't have enough evidence to say that these individuals can do better than guessing when identifying the homemade lemonade.
-The null hypothesis H_0: p=0.25 says their likelihood is no better than guessing, and we failed to reject the null hypothesis.
+The null hypothesis $Ho$: $p=0.25$ says their likelihood is no better than guessing, and we failed to reject the null hypothesis.

 **6. Decision and Conclusion**